kokkos/kokkos-core-wiki/docs/source/usecases/VirtualFunctions.md

 - Changing the `override` to `final` on the `operator()` in the `Implementation` class.
 This tells the compiler the `operator()` is not changing in derived objects and thus it knows which one to call without the V-Table.
 Nevertheless, this also prevents any overloads of `operator()` in classes derived from `Implementation`.
 - Similarly, the entire derived class `Implementation` can be marked `final`.
 It has the same effect just for the entire class scope.
-- Tell the compiler to not look up any function name when calling `operator()` by using [qualified name lookup](https://en.cppreference.com/w/cpp/language/qualified_lookup).
-For this you tell the compiler which function you want by spelling out the class namespace e.g. `this->Implementation::operator() (i,v);`.
+- Tell the compiler not to look up any function name when calling `operator()` by using [qualified name lookup](https://en.cppreference.com/w/cpp/language/qualified_lookup).
+For this, you tell the compiler which function you want by spelling out the class namespace e.g. `this->Implementation::operator() (i,v);`.

 ## Questions/Follow-up